Constant-roll $\beta$-exponential inflation: Palatini formalism: Inflationary predictions

-A comprehensive review of this plot unveils the effects of various parameters on the observed indices.
-One of the most striking characteristics is the apparent trend: as the Starobinsky parameter escalates, the tensor-to-scalar ratio exhibits a notable decline.
+A comprehensive review of Figure \ref{fig:fig1} unveils the qualitative bounds required for the model's viability.
+Each curve corresponding to a specific ($\beta, \lambda$) pair begins with $\alpha = 1\times 10^5$ at the upper extreme and ends with $\alpha = 8\times 10^{10}$ at the lower end.
+This exhibits a striking characteristic: as the Starobinsky parameter escalates, the tensor-to-scalar ratio shows a notable decline.
+Specifically, to suppress the tensor-to-scalar ratio sufficiently to align with the {\textsf{BK18}} and {\textsf{ACT}} DR6 bounds, the Starobinsky parameter must reside in the qualitative range of $\alpha \gtrsim \mathcal{O}(10^8)$.

-To unequivocally elucidate the individual influence of the parameter $\beta$, a comparison of the curves corresponding to different $\beta$ values while holding the $\lambda$ value constant provides valuable insights.
-For instance, when we analyze the three curves where $\lambda=0.07$, a clear pattern emerges: as $\beta$ increases from $0.25$, represented by the green dashed line, to $0.8$, depicted by the orange dotted-dashed line, the curves exhibit a pronounced shift to the right.
-This shift indicates that the spectral indices grow larger, highlighting the sensitivity of the model to changes in $\beta$.
+To unequivocally elucidate the individual influence of the parameter $\beta$ in Figure \ref{fig:fig1}, a comparison of the curves corresponding to different $\beta$ values while holding $\lambda$ constant provides valuable insights.
+For instance, analyzing the three curves where $\lambda = 0.07$, as $\beta$ increases from 0.25 (green dashed line) to 0.8 (orange dotted-dashed line), the curves exhibit a pronounced shift to the right.
+Consequently, to prevent anomalous shifts and maintain the spectral index within the $1\sigma$ CLs of {\textsf{Planck}} and {\textsf{ACT}}, the deformation parameter is qualitatively constrained to the range $0.3 \lesssim \beta \lesssim 0.6$.
+A similar rightward shift is observed when $\lambda$ is increased while keeping $\beta$ fixed, underscoring the interconnectedness of these parameters.

-Conversely, if we consider the set of curves maintained at a fixed $\beta=0.5$, another interesting phenomenon is revealed.
-In this case, increasing $\lambda$ similarly drives a rightward shift in the curves, producing effects akin to those observed with varying $\beta$.
-This analysis underscores the interconnectedness of these parameters and their collective influence on the spectral characteristics depicted in the plot.
+To explicitly demonstrate the phenomenological advantage of our generalized framework, it is highly instructive to compare our numerical predictions with the minimal slow-roll case ($\xi=0, \kappa=0$) analyzed in Ref. \cite{bostan}.
+As demonstrated in Figure 3 of Ref. \cite{bostan}, the minimally coupled $\beta$-exponential model under the instant reheating assumption rigidly predicts a spectral index of $n_s \approx 0.966$ for the parameter set ($\beta=0.5, \lambda=0.1$).
+While this value is well-suited for the standard Planck 2018 constraints, the recent {\textsf{ACT}} DR6 and combined {\textsf{P-ACT}} datasets reveal a preference for a higher scalar spectral index ($n_s \gtrsim 0.970$).
+The minimal slow-roll model lacks the kinematic freedom to horizontally shift its predictions to this newly favored region without fundamentally altering the shape parameters or invoking prolonged reheating phases.